Question: I wish to cancel my Medicare Part D prescription drug plan coverage. What should I do?

 The cancellation of your current Medicare plan coverage would be effective starting on January 1st.

-As an alternative to dropping your Medicare Part D prescription drug plan coverage . . ., you may wish to consider just enrolling in the lowest costing Medicare Part D plan that is available in your area and then just view your monthly premium as insurance that you have just in case your prescription drug needs or health needs change (just protection from the year's uncertainties - like car or house insurance).
+As an alternative to dropping your Medicare Part D prescription drug plan coverage . . .
+You may wish to consider just enrolling in the lowest costing Medicare Part D plan that is available in your area and then just view your monthly premium as "insurance" that you have just in case your prescription drug needs or health needs change (in other words, look at a Medicare Part D plan as protection from the year's uncertainties - like car or house insurance).